AhmeDvEssam/MyAutomationTool/README.md

 ### 7. **Automated Insights**

-- **Correlation Insights:** Identifies strong, moderate, and weak correlations with significance levels.
+- **Correlation Insights:** Identifies strong, moderate, and weak correlations with significance levels with the regression plot for each 2 variables.
 - **Outlier Handling Recommendations:** Suggests methods for handling outliers based on skewness and distribution.
 - **Missing Value Recommendations:** Provides filling strategies based on data distribution.